 1580

-The chapterhouse of the Carthusian monks, convened in Chambéry, decides the fondation of a house in Lyon.
+The Carthusian chapter, decision-making body of the Carthusian monks, meets in Chambéry and decides to establish a charterhouse in Lyon.

 1584 august